scenarioo/scenarioo/docs/contribute/Developer-Guide.md

     npm install
     npm start
     ```
-    Then open the browser to browse the application under http://localhost:8500
+    Then open the browser to browse the application under http://localhost:8500/scenarioo/  (Caution: webpack needs to need the slash in the end!)
     If you change files in the client the browser will refresh automatically

     Some remarks about this: